mongodb-industry-solutions/retail-digital-receipts-backend/services/recommendation-ms/README.md

 Every time an invoice is created, `recommendation-ms`:

-1. Extracts the most expensive product from the invoice.
+1. Listens to new invoice inserts via MongoDB Change Streams, and extracts the most expensive product from the invoice.
 2. Retrieves its vector embedding (pre-computed with Voyage AI, stored in the `products` collection).
 3. Performs a vector similarity search against the `products` catalog using MongoDB Atlas Vector Search.
 4. Selects the top 4 similar products and wraps them into a `RecommendationGroup`.